Althro/Rovaan/README.md

 ### Ultrawide Options

+I do not use an Ultrawide monitor thus cannot offer support beyond what is below.

 If you have an ultrawide monitor (21:9), the UI will be off.
 You will want to enable Oblivion Loading Screens 21x9, and disable 16x9.

 You will also want to install the SkyUI, Better Dialogue Controls, Better messagebox Controls, Campfire, Experience, Racemenu, Flashing Savegame Fix, and Extended UI - High Resolution Widescreen fixes from [here](https://www.nexusmods.com/skyrimspecialedition/mods/1778/?).